Is moral truth absolute or relative?

 e.g. as abortion

-access, homosexual rights, transgender rights, pre-marital sex, child corporal punishment, death
+access, homosexual rights, transgender rights, pre-marital sex, child corporal punishment as a method of discipline, death

 penalty....the list goes on.

 ||Both groups of Christians believe that they are interpreting the Bible

 correctly and that the other side is mistaken.
 Further, some Christians note that the Bible was written over an interval of about ten centuries.
 During this interval, moral beliefs changed.
 Thus, they conclude that passages in the Bible cannot necessarily be used to judge whether a certain act is moral today.
 If absolute moral truth exists,